FelixJohnsson/react-native-dynamic-app-icon-without-alert/README.md

-# React Native Dynamic App Icon
+# React Native Dynamic App Icon -  Without that stupid alert

 Since iOS 10.3 Apple supports alternate App Icons to be set programmatically.
 This package integrates this functionality as React Native module.
 Android is not (yet?) supported.